 There are lots of operators offering tours in Paris.
 We’ve taken a number of walking tours with Context Travel, and have always loved their detailed tours.
 They have a number of tours available in Paris, and you get 10% off with this link.
 We particularly enjoyed their Hemingway themed walking tour of Paris.

-We also love Take Walks walking tours, and they have recently launched a number of Paris Tours.
-For example, they have a Welcome to Paris Walking Tour with Notre Dame and Petanque, as well as a full day Paris tour, although the latter would require you to significantly alter this itinerary.
+We also love Take Walks walking tours, and they have a number of Paris Tours.
+For example, they have a full day Paris tour, although this would require you to significantly alter this itinerary.
+They also have a number of excellent Paris food tour, including the Ultimate Paris Food Tour which is our personal favorite.

-If you have a Paris Pass, it comes with a free walking tour that focuses on famous filming locations in Paris, which is a lot of fun.
+If you have a Paris Pass, it comes with a choice of free walking tours, which is worth looking into.

 Tour Montparnasse